Time, Stop Wasting It: A Simple Approach For Better Decisions

 3. Use the Two-Minute Rule

-The Two-Minute Rule is a simple strategy for dealing with tasks that can be completed quickly.
+The Two-Minute Rule2 is a simple strategy for dealing with tasks that can be completed quickly.
 If a task takes less than two minutes, do it immediately.
 This rule helps prevent small tasks from accumulating and overwhelming you.

 For tasks that take longer: